takenet/blip-docs/source/includes/en/extensions/media.md

 ### Refresh a media expired link

  Medias are stored and accessed with expirable links.
-After the expiration, the media link becomes unavailable.
+After the expiration date, the media link becomes unavailable.
 This resource allows retrieving a new and valid url to see the media.

  Name      | Description                       |
 |----------|-----------------------------------|